-- BIT 0: CW Motion: Set when the 3102i axis is outputting pulses for clockwise motion. - BIT 1: CCW Motion: Set when the 3102i axis is outputting pulses for counter-clockwise motion. - BIT 2: Hold State: Set when the 3102i axis has stopped motion as a result of a Hold Move Command.
-See page 61 for information on the Hold Move Command. - BIT 3: Axis Stopped: Set when the 3102i axis is not in motion for any reason. - BIT 4: At Home: This bit is only set after the successful completion of a homing command.
+- BIT 0: CW Motion: Set when the 3102 axis is outputting pulses for clockwise motion. - BIT 1: CCW Motion: Set when the 3102 axis is outputting pulses for counter-clockwise motion. - BIT 2: Hold State: Set when the 3102 axis has stopped motion as a result of a Hold Move Command.
+See page 50 for information on the Hold Move Command. - BIT 3: Axis Stopped: Set when the 3102 axis is not in motion for any reason. - BIT 4: At Home: This bit is only set after the successful completion of a homing command.
 The next command that causes motion will reset this bit.
 Any move off of the home position followed by any move back on to the home position will not result in this bit being set again.
-The Home Input State bit, found in the Status Bits LSW will always turn on when the Home Input is active. - BIT 5: Move Accelerating: Set when the 3102i axis is accelerating during any move. - BIT 6: Move Decelerating: Set when the 3102i axis is decelerating during any move. - BIT 7: Move Complete: Set when the 3102i axis has successfully completed an Absolute, Relative, Blend, or Interpolated Move.
-An Interpolated Move will set the Move Complete bits of both axes.
-This bit is reset by the next move command or by a Preset Position command. - BIT 8: Home Invalid Error: Set when the 3102i could not home the axis because of an error in a ±Find Home command data, a hardware switch activated during the homing operation, or the homing operation exceeded its programmed timeout value.
+The Home Input State bit, found in the Status Bits LSW will always turn on when the Home Input is active. - BIT 5: Move Accelerating: Set when the 3102 axis is accelerating during any move. - BIT 6: Move Decelerating: Set when the 3102 axis is decelerating during any move. - BIT 7: Move Complete: Set when the 3102 axis has successfully completed an Absolute, Relative, or Blend Move.
+This bit is reset by the next move command or by a Preset Position command. - BIT 8: Home Invalid Error: Set when the 3102 could not home the axis because of an error in a ±Find Home command data, a hardware switch activated during the homing operation, or the homing operation exceeded its programmed timeout value. - BIT 9: Invalid Profile: Set when there was an error in the last Program Blend Profile data block written to the 3102 axis.
+See the Programming Blend Move Profiles section starting on page 57 for information on the format of the data blocks. - BIT 10: Position Invalid: Set under the following conditions: - 1) Axis switched from Configuration Mode to Command Mode - 2) An Immediate Stop command was issued to the axis while motion was occurring - 3) An Emergency Stop input was activated while motion was occurring. - 4) If either of the CW or CCW Limit inputs become active during a Relative, Absolute, or Blend Move.